 Taryn has been a member of the Junior League of Nashville for the past four years.
 She is a Cum Laude graduate of the University of St. Thomas in St. Paul, Minnesota.
 Taryn is enthusiastic about bringing diverse cultural experiences to Nashville.

 Cynthia Tyler is Director of the Office of Licensure, Tennessee Department of Mental Health.
 She served as the Legal Divison Chair (2007-2009) of the National Association of State Mental Health Program Directors.
 She also served on the President’s Task for on Criminal Justice and Mental Health.

 She is a member of the National Association of Certified Fraud Investigators and is active in the Nashville public service and arts communities.
 Cynthia has served as on the WPLN Community Advisory Board and as a Grants Panel member of the Nashville Arts Commission.

 A long-term NaFF boardmember, Ms. Tyler provides a voice for the public not otherwise affiliated with the film, music or entertainment business.

-Stephanie Mundy-Self is an account manager for the entertainment business management firm, Flood, Bumstead, McCeready, and Mccarthy.
+Stephanie Mundy Self is a partner in the entertainment business management firm, Farris, Self & Moore, LLC.
 Her clients include high profile recording artists and actors, international touring corporations, and newly discovered talent.
 She is a specialist in risk management research and analysis, tour and merchandise settlement audits for domestic and foreign concerts, and payroll and HR management for companies with 125 or more employees.